 - Efficiency as in ‘running hotels efficiently’ is a second priority (from the facility optimization perspective mainly operations),

-- Sustainability – and thus building sustainable hotels – is number three (and, as said for the next article).
+- Sustainability – and thus building sustainable hotels – is number three.

 Of course, the financial aspect is crucial as well, and, for various reasons which Shovan explains in our interview (the fact that hotels don’t own the buildings being one), the demand for a clear and proven return of investment is everywhere.